 Students enrolled in the co-op program are representing Fleming College, and are expected to demonstrate professionalism, communicate clearly and effectively, and develop harmonious working relationships.
 Students are expected to respect and appreciate diversity and human rights.
-Unprofessional conduct may adversely affect any future opportunities for other students at a particular organization.
+Unprofessional

-A positive attitude will help maximize the learning opportunity and the overall co-op experience.
-Students are expected to arrive at their placement on time, be prepared, and ready to engage.
+A positive attitude will help maximize the learning opportunity and the overall coop experience.
+Students are expected to arrive at their co-op on time, be prepared, and ready to engage.
 Students must dress appropriately, including the necessary personal protective equipment, and come with the basic hand tools needed to do the job (unless provided by the employer).